matrix-org/matrix-spec-proposals/proposals/4023-unsigned-thread-id.md

 ## Proposal

-All 2nd order-relation events in a thread should add a `thread_id` property in their `unsigned` field definition, referencing the thread root, as defined in MSC3440.
+All events in a thread and the 2nd order-relation events should add a `thread_id` property in their `unsigned` field definition, referencing the thread root – as defined in MSC3440.

 ```jsonc
 {